afska/gba-link-connection/docs/wireless_adapter.md

 *   Send length: 0, response length: 1

-*   Responds with 16 bit ID as lower 16 bits if finished, otherwise responds with `0x01000000`.
+*   Responds with a 16 bit ID as lower 16 bits if finished, otherwise responds with `0x01000000`.

 👆 It also responds in its bits 16 and 17 a number that represents the `clientNumber` (0 to 3).
 Lets say our ID is `abcd`, it will respond `0x0000abcd` if we are the first client that connects to that server, `0x0001abcd` if we are the second one, `0x0002abcd` third, and `0x0003abcd` fourth.
-Games allow 5 simultaneous adapters at max.
+Rooms allow 5 simultaneous adapters at max.

+💥 If the connection failed, the `clientNumber` will be a number higher than `3`.

 #### FinishConnection - `0x21`